RattyDAVE/pi-object-detection/README.md

 - Image size of 640x480
 - ssdlite_mobilenet_v2_coco_2018_05_09

 You can expect 2.3 FP/S using the defaults.

+This uses pretrained models and can has the ability to change the model easy using the configuration file.

+## Scripts
 ### To install run the following.
 ```
 curl https://raw.githubusercontent.com/RattyDAVE/pi4b-object-detection/master/install.sh|/bin/sh